KevinTheMix/CheatSheets/Flutter.md

 * Kotlin = Google preferred language for Android app developers since 2019 (replacing Java)
   * Compiles to JVM, or JavaScript for IOS support
-* Dart = programming language developed by Google for client web & mobile apps development
+* Dart = programming language developed by Google for fast client multi-platform (web & mobile) apps development with QoL features such as Hot Reload
 * Gradle = build automation tool supporting Java, Kotlin, C/C++ & JavaScript
 * **Widget** = immutable (declarative) description of part of a UI (layout component or behavior: center, pad, rotate)
-  * Widgets (not Elements) hold properties with actual values.
-Their tree is built (in memory) based on the source code static config
-  * All Widgets are _@immutable_, hence state in stateful widgets is managed via an external mutable state instead
+  * All Widgets are _@immutable_, so either they manage only _final_ data, or the changing data is outsourced in a dedicated mutable **State**
+  * Widgets (or State), **not Elements**, hold properties with actual values
   * [Stateless Widget](https://www.youtube.com/watch?v=wE7khGHVkYY) = immmutable widget w/ _final_ properties & _const_ constructor
     * All visual elements such as buttons, texts are stateless widgets
   * [Stateful Widget](https://www.youtube.com/watch?v=AqCMFXEmf3w) = associated with a companion class called State, holding changing data
   * [Inherited Widget](https://www.youtube.com/watch?v=Zbm3hjPjQMk) = DYI DI via _context_
+    * Access Tree top-ish data (`@override updateShouldNotify()`)
+    * Use this to pass DB or service instances down the widget hierarchy
     * Can define `of()` method in the parent to allow shortcut in children
     * _Theme_, _MediaQuery_ are examples of Inherited Widgets, accessible to all children in their hierarchy
       * E.g. `Theme.of(context).primaryColor`
-    * Use this to pass DB or service instances down the widget hierarchy
 * **Property** = actual value held in a widget e.g. the _text_ property of a **RichText** widget
 * **Element** = instantiation of a Widget at a particular location in the _Element Tree_
   * Elements are very simple, holding just the type of the widget, a reference to child Elements, source Widget and potential State
+  * This is basically what pilots the lifecycle of widgets, and updates the UI
   * While widgets are immutable, Elements are like their mutable counterpart and mounted by Flutter to form the Element Tree
-  * This is basically what pilots the lifecycle of widgets, and updates the UI
-  * The Element Tree is built by Flutter based on the configuration the developer declared as the Widget Tree
+  * The Element Tree is built and handled all by Flutter (based on the Widget Tree), and typically never by the developer
 * **RenderObject** = object in the RenderTree that renders & paints the UI (handles size, layout, painting)
 * [Keys](https://medium.com/flutter/keys-what-are-they-good-for-13cb51742e7d)
   * A way to keep track of States uniquement for Stateful Widgets, useful when adding/reordering widgets on the screen